Consumer Medicine Information

 headaches, hangover feeling in the morning

-The above list includes the milder side effects of Paxam, some of which may disappear with continued treatment.
+The above list includes the more common side effects of your medicine.
+They may disappear

 severe sleep disturbances, nightmares, vivid dreams